 The guidance from NHS England suggests that CCGs commission FLSs in all acute trusts to carry out bone assessments and design patient management plans following their first falls.

-Public Health England has issued a consensus statement that recommends that commissioners should establish FS in line with published clinical standards as part of a coordinate approach.
+Public Health England has issued a consensus statement that recommends that commissioners should establish FLS in line with published clinical standards as part of a coordinated approach.

 Current national guidance provides evidence that effective case finding and use of appropriate drug therapies reduces the risk of future clinical fractures by up to 50%.

-The FLS model has demonstrated that it is effective in preventing secondary fractures by delivering assessments to 95-97% of at risk patients within the local population as opposed to 25% of patients in health economies with other service configurations.
+The FLS model has demonstrated that it is effective in preventing secondary fractures by delivering assessments to 95-97% of ‘at risk’ patients within the local population; as opposed to 25% of patients in health economies with other service configurations.

 Organisations with a FLS were found to have a 40% reduction in the 3-year risk of secondary fragility fractures to major bones and a 30% reduction of re-fracture to any bone compared with organisations without a FLS.